Rockstany/lottery-system/IMPLEMENTATION_SUMMARY.md

 - Added to Books page (lottery-books.php)
 - Added to Payments page (lottery-payments.php)
 - Dynamic dropdowns based on Step 3 configuration
+- **Client-side dependent filtering** - Dropdowns update immediately when parent level is selected
+- Level 2 shows only values belonging to selected Level 1
-- Dependent filtering (Level 2 depends on Level 1, Level 3 depends on Level 2)
+- Level 3 shows only values belonging to selected Level 2
+- When no parent is selected, all values are shown
 - Filters by distribution_path using LIKE queries
+- JavaScript cascading uses parent_value_id relationships

 ### 3. **Search Fix for Apostrophes** ✅
 - Fixed "St Mary's" → "St Mary&#039;" issue